sadekbaroudi/bgkeeb/BUILDGUIDE.md

 Bottom side:
 * Diodes
 * Per key leds
+* Headers or socket for the Pro micro compatible MCU (recommend you do this before the switches, so you can solder the headers from the top of the pcb)
 * Switches
-* Headers or socket for the Pro micro compatible MCU
 * Pro micro (the pro micro should go in the correct direction, please be careful about this, as it's easy to put it in backwards)

 Note: Once you solder the pro micro, you can no longer access the solder points below it.
 So make sure everything is done before you do this